washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I search for an Inmate in Washington State Prison?

-The Washington State Departments of Corrections provides access to state, county, and municipal records of inmates through the Inmate Data Search feature.
-Interested parties can search for an inmate by entering the inmate’s last name or DOC number.
-The DOC number is a six-digit identification number delegated to every inmate in prisons run by the Washington State Departments of Corrections.
+The Washington State Department of Corrections provides access to state, county, and municipal records of inmates through the Inmate Data Search feature.
+Interested parties may search for an inmate by entering the inmate’s last name or DOC number.
+The DOC number is a six-digit identification number delegated to every inmate in prisons run by the Washington State Department of Corrections.

-To find other information about current and former inmates and supervisees, parties can visit the WADOC headquarters at:
+To find other information about current and former inmates and supervisees, parties may visit the WADOC headquarters at:

 7345 Linderson Way SW